RenderKit/embree/doc/src/api/rtcSetGeometryBoundsFunction.md

 Passing `NULL` as function pointer disables the registered callback function.

+In DPC++ mode the BVH construction is done on the host and the passed function pointer must be a host-side function pointer.

 The registered bounding box callback function is invoked to calculate axis-aligned bounding boxes of the primitives of the user-defined geometry during spatial acceleration structure construction.
 The